 Extensions

 Extensions are not sandboxed.
-A loaded extension executes in the same Node process as eforge and has the same filesystem, environment, and network access as the daemon.
+A loaded native extension executes in the same Node process as eforge and has the same filesystem, environment, and network access as the daemon.
 Only enable extensions from sources you trust.

 What native extensions are (and are not)